oasci/pitt-biosc1540-2024f/content/assessments/assignments/01/index.md

 1. The concentration of ddNTPs is too high;
 2. The concentration of ddNTPs is too low.

+??? success "Solution"

+    The optimal ratio of ddNTPs to dNTPs in Sanger sequencing is critical for generating a balanced distribution of fragment lengths.
+    This ratio is essential for the following reasons:

+    -   **Fragment Distribution**: The ratio ensures that chain termination occurs randomly at different positions along the template DNA, producing a set of fragments that differ in length by one nucleotide.
+    -   **Read Length**: It allows for the generation of fragments covering the entire sequence of interest, typically up to 900-1000 base pairs.

+    **If the concentration of ddNTPs is too high:**

+    -   **Short Fragments**: There would be an overabundance of short DNA fragments due to frequent early termination of DNA synthesis.
+    -   **Loss of Long Reads**: Longer fragments would be underrepresented or absent, leading to incomplete sequence information for the latter part of the template.
+    -   **Reduced Overall Signal**: The signal intensity would decrease rapidly along the length of the sequence, making it difficult to read bases accurately beyond the first 100-200 nucleotides.

+    **If the concentration of ddNTPs is too low:**

+    -   **Long Fragments**: There would be an overabundance of long DNA fragments due to infrequent termination of DNA synthesis.
+    -   **Loss of Short Reads**: Shorter fragments would be underrepresented, leading to poor sequence quality at the beginning of the read.
+    -   **Weak Signal for Short Fragments**: The signal intensity for the first part of the sequence would be very low, making it difficult to accurately determine the initial bases.

 ## Q05

 **Points**: 4